ITC to pick up 16% stake in Mother Sparsh

 This share acquisition is expected to be completed, in two tranches, within 8 months from the date of execution of the agreements.

-Mother Sparsh is a premium ayurvedic and natural personal care start-up in the D2C space, with focus on mother and baby care segments.
+Mother Sparsh, which was incorporated in 2016, is a premium ayurvedic and natural personal care start-up in the D2C space, with focus on mother and baby care segments.

+The company had reported a turnover of ₹15 crore for the financial year ended March 2021.

 "Mother Sparsh has a wide range of baby and mother care products that leverages the wisdom and knowledge of Ayurveda for potent product delivery," ITC said.